hdzhang-code/isoFewShotIntentDetection/README.md

 ```bash
 ./scripts/reportIsotropy_CLReg_CorReg.sh
 ```
-You may follow the similar procedure to reproduce results of other methods.
+You may follow similar procedure to reproduce results of other methods.

 ### Models